Teaching guidelines +/- 15 minutes

 Es intolerableEs intolerable que no defiendas tu punto de vista.
 (It is intolerable that you do not defend your point of view.)

 Me entristeceMe entristece que nadie quiera decir su opinión.
-(It saddens me that nobody wants to express their opinion.)
+(It saddens me that no one wants to express their opinion.)

 Me alegraIndicativoMe alegra saber que mi perspectiva es relevante para el debate.
-(I'm glad to know that my perspective is relevant to the debate.)
+(I am glad to know that my perspective is relevant to the debate.)

 Me molestaMe molesta debatir cuando no se respetan las diferentes perspectivas.
-(I find it annoying to debate when different perspectives are not respected.)
+(It annoys me to debate when different perspectives are not respected.)

 Me da (vergüenza)Me da vergüenza debatir cuando no tengo un buen argumento.
-(I feel embarrassed to debate when I do not have a good argument.)
+(I am embarrassed to debate when I do not have a good argument.)

 Exercise 1: Verbos para expresar sentimientos con el indicativo y subjuntivo